-As part of DHS' National Cybersecurity and Communications Integration Center, NCC (also known as NCC Watch) continuously monitors national and international incidents and events that may impact emergency communications.
+As part of the Department of Homeland Security's (DHS) National Cybersecurity and Communications Integration Center (NCCIC), the National Coordinating Center for Communications (NCC) continuously monitors national and international incidents and events that may impact emergency communications.
 Incidents include not only acts of terrorism, but also natural events such as tornadoes, floods, hurricanes and earthquakes.
 In cases of emergency, NCC Watch leads emergency communications response and recovery efforts under Emergency Support Function #2 of the National Response Framework.

-NCC Watch cannot perform its vital mission without the cooperation and expertise of its Federal and private sector partners.
+NCC Watch cannot perform its vital mission without the cooperation and expertise of its federal and private sector partners.
 It was the private sector that first recommended the establishment of a centralized government-industry coordination center following the divestiture of AT&T in the early 1980s.
-Today, 24 Federal Government agencies and over 50 private sector communications and information technology companies routinely share critical communications information and advice in a trusted environment to support the NCC's national security/emergency preparedness communications mission.
+Today, 11 federal government agencies and over 60 private sector communications and information technology companies routinely share critical communications information and advice in a trusted environment to support the NCC’s national security/emergency preparedness communications mission.

 NCC Industry Representatives

 Amazon Web Services

 Computer Sciences Corporation